umustdye/Book-Worms/README.md

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to
- > * Set up your GitHub project board as a Kanban board for the project.
-It should have columns that map roughly to
- >   * Backlog, TODO, In progress, In testing, Done
- >   * You can change these or add more if you'd like, but we should be able to identify at least these.
- > * There is no requirement for automation in the project board but feel free to explore those options.
  > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
 Place these in the `Backlog` column
  > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
  >   * Create smaller development tasks as issues and assign them to team members.
 Place these in the `Backlog` column.